SpaceVim/SpaceVim/docs/documentation.md

 this guide show you all the available key bindings begin with `[SPC]`, you can type `b` for all the buffer mappings, `p` for project mappings, etc.

-after pressing `<C-h>` in guide buffer, you will get paging and help info in the statusline.
+after pressing `Ctrl-h` in guide buffer, you will get paging and help info in the statusline.

 | key | description                   |
 | --- | ----------------------------- |